• Skip to main content

 Fig Newton Cocktail

 This Fig Newton Cocktail is refreshingly delightful and oh so easy to prepare.
-I can't think of a better way to beat the heat than enjoying this seasonal libation
+I can't think of a better way to beat the heat!

 Prep Time 5 minutes minutes